SallyChen1901/EnergyPlus-Intro-Guide/Variable Reference/readme.md

   - **Note**.
 This part categorizes different variables into groups so that user can have a better understanding of what the variable is asked about.
 This can also help better relate the variables with real system.

 # For Other System

+Examining the variables of EnergyPlus can be a rather slow and painful process, especially for person not having any expertise in HVAC system.
+Here are some suggestions for user intending to build a model not with VAV HVAC system.
+- **Understand the system before going forward to EnergyPlus.** This will make the process smoother as user will more easily understand what the variable is asking for.
+- **Read both the IDF-Editor short explanation field and *InputOuputReference*.** The IDF-Editor has short explanation and shows the default values.
+However, the *InputOuputReference* has longer explanations.